nicktgr15/sac/README.md

 116.013084	118.601806	v
 ```

-The we expect the `output` directory to contain the following files:
+Then we expect the `output` directory to contain the following files:

 ```
 concat_m.wav